 Fostering the necessary partnerships requires fundamentally different capabilities to managing contracts across supply chains.
-The clear lessons from world leading international railway projects are that innovation in engagement is required as much as in engineering and ecology.
-This is as much about big land owners and NGOs as it is about smaller ones who may be the best "eyes on the ground".
+The clear lesson from world leading railway projects abroad is that innovation in engagement is as important as in engineering and ecology.
+This is as much about partnering with big land owners and NGOs as with local interests and community groups who may be the best "eyes on the ground".